 Perform Regular Maintenance on Your Vehicle

-Many car crashes in California are exacerbated by vehicles that are in poor shape.
+Many car crashes are exacerbated by vehicles that are in poor shape.
 If you drive regularly, you should also perform regular maintenance on your car.
 Some of the most important components of vehicle maintenance you shouldn’t overlook are:

 - Regular oil changes